Government urged to put food security at heart of plans for growth

 “The report places a welcome emphasis on the way a more holistic prioritisation of the food ecosystem would help to support UK farmers and domestic food production.”

-Dame Fiona Kendrick, former chair and CEO of Nestle UK and Ireland, said: “The UK Government should take forward these specific recommendations, including the development of a National Food Security Strategy, in collaboration with the entire food value chain to deliver a more secure and resilient food system that invests for the future.”
+Dame Fiona Kendrick, former chairwoman and chief executive of Nestle UK and Ireland, said: “The UK Government should take forward these specific recommendations, including the development of a National Food Security Strategy, in collaboration with the entire food value chain to deliver a more secure and resilient food system that invests for the future.”

-The PA news agency has contacted the Foreign Office and Environment Department (Defra) for comment.
+A Government spokesperson said: “Food security is national security.
+That is why the new Government will restore stability and confidence in the sector by introducing a new deal for farmers to boost rural economic growth and strengthen food security.

+“We will protect farmers from being undercut in trade deals, make the supply chain work more fairly, prevent shock rises in bills by switching on GB Energy, better protect them from flooding through a new Flood Resilience Taskforce and setting a target for half of all food purchased across the public sector to be locally produced or certified to higher environmental standards.